TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 Fluid searches at a place defined by conventions.

 All frontend templates can be found in :file:`EXT:blog_example/Resources/Private/Templates` by default.
-For example there are the two subfolders *Blog* and *Post*.
+For example, there are the two subfolders *Blog* and *Post*.
 Since the call was made by the ``indexAction()`` of the ``BlogController`` Fluid searches in the folder *Blog* for a file named *Index* and - if not set up differently - the suffix *.html*.
 So every action method has its own template.